Georgia Library Science Degree Programs

 There are opportunities for MLIS degree holders in cataloging, marketing management, digital archiving, and information science.
 Also, there are many archiving and preservation careers available because of Georgia’s well-funded historical society and over 20 different museums and archives in the state.

-Another employment opportunity for librarians within the Savanah area is with the Georgia Historical Society.
-Both the Research Center and the Jepson House Education Center are located in Savanah.
+Another employment opportunity for librarians within the Savannah area is with the Georgia Historical Society.
+Both the Research Center and the Jepson House Education Center are located in Savannah.
 If you love researching Georgia and American history or teaching others about American History, then a career with the Georgia Historical Society might be a good fit.

 Library and Information Careers in Atlanta Georgia